nonblocking/mashroom/ROADMAP.md

 ### Plugins

- * Security: Add IP based ACL rules
+ * Security Plugin: Add IP based ACL rules
+ * STOMP external messaging provider (to connect to ActiveMQ, RabbitMQ, HornetQ and so on)
  * Support for vhosts (map a site to a virtual host)

 ## Later